 - salt to taste (about 1/2 tsp)

-- optional: 2-3 drops sesame oil or more
+- Optional: 2-3 drops sesame oil or more, fresh parsley or cilantro

 - GRILL EGGPLANT: Heat grill to high.
 Pierce eggplant in several spots with a sharp knife.
 Place eggplant on grill and cook for 15-20 minutes, turning occasionally.
 Eggplant is ready when very soft (pierced through with knife) and charred.
-[To ROAST instead, see NOTE 1].
+(To ROAST instead, see NOTE 1).
 Transfer to colander and slit eggplant open.
-Let drain and cool.
-Remove skin and seeds (if any).
+Let extra moisture drain and cool.
+Scrape flesh off eggplant skin and remove seeds (if any).

 - MAKE FLAVOR MIXTURE: While eggplant is grilling, heat oil in a small pan to medium heat.
 Add onions and saute 5-6 minutes until tender.
 Stir in garlic and ginger for 30 seconds.
 Add soy, brown sugar, rice wine, chili flakes and salt.
 Bring to boil for 1 minute, stirring constantly.
 Remove from heat.

 - BLEND EGGPLANT DIP: Place cooked eggplant flesh in food processor.
 Add onion mixture.
 Process until smooth.
 Alternatively, use an immersion stick blender.
 Taste and adjust seasonings to your taste.
 Add a few drops of sesame oil if using (I do).
-Serve cold, warm or at room temperature with pita chips, raw vegetables or crackers.
+Transfer to a serving bowl.
+Serve this creamy dip cold, warm or at room temperature with pita chips, crusty bread, raw vegetables or crackers.

-- To roast eggplant: Heat oven to 425F.
-Rub eggplant with olive oil and pierce with a knife in several places.
-Place on pan lined with foil.
-Roast for 30-40 minutes until very tender, turning once or twice part way through.
+- To roast whole eggplants: Heat oven to 425F/218C.
+Rub eggplants with olive oil and pierce with a knife in several places.
+Place on a foil-lined baking sheet.
+Roast for 30-40 minutes until very tender.
+Using a pair of tongs, turn it once or twice part way through.
+Slit the charred eggplants open to remove the excess liquid.

-- Make ahead: Dip can be made ahead and kept in fridge covered or in sealed container for up to 5 days.
+- Make ahead: This eggplant dip recipe can be made ahead and kept in fridge covered or in plastic or in a sealed container for up to 5 days.
+You can also freeze if for several months, but the consistency may change (extra moisture).